PULSE the living trend engine

 Cuba hit with nationwide blackout as US pressure continues

-Cuba has experienced a total nationwide electrical grid failure, marking the third such event in six months.
+Cuba faces a total national power grid failure, marking the third such collapse in six months.

 Velocity